 to test your parser thoroughly using

-the test cases in directory /test
+the test cases in directory /benchmark as well as your

 own test cases.
 Fix any bugs before continuing.